 They earned a B.A. in twentieth century United States history from Brown University and is currently a Chancellor’s Graduate Fellow in The Writing Program at Washington University in Saint Louis, where they won the Dorothy Negri Prize and Norma Lowry Memorial Award.

-They have also received support from Kundiman, Voices of Our Nations Arts Foundation, Poets House, Lambda Literary Foundation, Napa Valley Writers’ Conference, John Ashbery Home School, Vermont Studio Center, The Conversation, Palm Beach Poetry Festival, Miami Writers Institute, Fine Arts Work Center in Provincetown, Lighthouse Writers Workshop, and the Eliza So Fellowship from Submittable, Plympton, and the Writer’s Block.
+They have received support from Kundiman, Voices of Our Nations Arts Foundation, Poets House, Lambda Literary Foundation, Napa Valley Writers’ Conference, John Ashbery Home School, Vermont Studio Center, The Conversation, Palm Beach Poetry Festival, Miami Writers Institute, Fine Arts Work Center in Provincetown, Lighthouse Writers Workshop, and the Eliza So Fellowship from Submittable, Plympton, and the Writer’s Block.

 Paul is Poetry Editor at The Offing Magazine.